 Please feel welcome to the Brandon NICU as part of our health care team.
 We want you to feel comfortable being here and helping to care for your baby.
-Your nurse will guide you in the care you can provide as a parent, which will likely increase over your time here.
+Your baby's nurse will guide you in the care you can provide as a parent, which will likely increase over your time here.

 For your convenience, we have established this guide to support you and your family during your time in the NICU.